 The RSA Key Validator inspects RSA key parameters and validates key quality beyond key length and size.
-This key validator can enforce the CA/B-Forum requirements on public keys, and also performs the following tests on the RSA exponent and modulus:
+This key validator can enforce the CA/B-Forum requirements (CA/B Forum Baseline requirements version 1.4.2 section 6.1.6), including FIPS 186-4 and NIST (SP 800-89 and NIST SP 56A: Revision 2), on RSA public keys, and also have options to perform the following tests on the RSA exponent and modulus:

 - That the value of the public exponent is an odd number equal to 3 or more.